tonystone/tracelog/README.md

 and/or by a TAG prefix by using the `LOG_PREFIX_<TAGPREFIX>` environment variable pattern.

-## USage (Swift)
+## Usage (Swift)

-Using TraceLog is extremely simple out of the box.
-Although TraceLog is highly configurable, to get started all you have to do is add the pod to your project and start adding log statements where you need them.
+Using TraceLog with Swift is extremely simple out of the box.
+Although TraceLog is highly configurable, to get started all you have to do is add the pod to your project, import TraceLog to the files that require logging, and start adding log statements where you need them.
 TraceLog initializes and does everything else for you.

 For Swift Tracelog comes with the following basic Logging functions (Note: hidden parameters and defaults where omitted for simplicity).